Tyulis/3DSkit/Readme.md

 *	Python 3.5+
 *	struct (it should be installed by default with python3)
-*	Pillow (Fork of PIL, use sudo apt-get install python3-pil or pip3 install pillow)
+*	Pillow (use sudo apt-get install python3-pil or pip3 install pillow)
 *	Numpy

-Note that all the non-built-in dependencies are only needed by some modules -- if you don't have them, you can still use the others
+Pillow is only needed for image formats (BFLIM).
+If you don't have it, other modules will work as well.

 Contributing
 ============